PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 - The user will be able to enable and disable Predictive IntelliSense
 - The user will be able to change between InlineView and ListView
 - The user will have keyboard shortcuts to navigate and edit a prediction
-- The user will be able to register additional providers when desired
+- The user will be able to register additional plugins when desired
 - The user may customize the color of a prediction to support accessibility needs

 Non-goals: